xamarin/flex/README.md

 flex is a flexible box layout system following the <a href="https://www.w3.org/TR/css-flexbox-1/">CSS flexbox module</a> specifications.
 The goal is to offer a fully compliant implementation with a small and maintainable code base under a permissive license.

-flex exposes a plain C API with the same parameters that would you use in CSS and use them to customize the layout of a flexible view hierarchy.
+flex exposes a plain C API with the same parameters that you would use in CSS to customize the layout of a flexible view hierarchy.
 The API is designed to be easily interoperable with foreign runtimes (ex.
 C#) and meant to be used by widget toolkits as the foundation of a view layout API.

 flex supports both single and multiple (wrap) lines layouts.